jeremy9959/Mathematics-for-Machine-Learning/chapters/07-neural-networks.md

 #### Mean Squared Error

-In this case, as we've seen, the loss function is given by the squared euclidean distance between the output vector $z^{(n)}$ and the target vector $y^{[i]}$.
+In this case, as we've seen, the loss function is given by the squared Euclidean distance between the output vector $z^{(n)}$ and the target vector $y^{[i]}$.
 $$
 L_{W}(x^{[i]},y^{[i]}) = \|z^{(n)}-y^{[i]}\|^2